pFransozi/a_solid_adventure_into_arch_principles_design_patterns_.NET6_C-10/README.md

 ### Liskov substitution principle (LSP)

 The LSP focuses on preserving subtype behaviors, which leads to system stability.
-This principle means that you should be able to swap an object of type T with an object of type S, where S is the sybtype of T, without breaking your program's correctness.

-Then, if a subtype is swapped by the superclass, the correctness of the program does not break.
+This principle mom linguagem de programação Java.lass, the correctness of the program does not break.

 * Any precondition implemented in a supertype should yield the same outcome in its subtypes, but subtypes can be less strict about it, never more.
 For example, if a supertype validates that an argument cannot be null, the subtype could remove that validation but not add stricter validation rules.